aka2029/WebDevelopment-AbsorbingIT/SassSandbox/Readme.md

-$$ Remember that dist is the final project, if something has to be shown or taken, this is the stuff not the rest.
+a) Remember that dist is the final project, if something has to be shown or taken, this is the stuff not the rest.

-STEPS:
+### STEPS:

 1. check npm version [npm --version]
 2. create a package.json file since we are installing anything with npm [npm init -y], this file has name, version, all that stuff.
 Once we install node sass it should get listed in here(in package.json) as a dependency.
 3. to install node sass [npm install node-sass]
 4. now to use node-sass, we have to create "npm script".
-So, change this [ "test": "echo \"Error: no test specified\" && exit 1"] to [] .... where -w is a watch flag & we have to constantly watch a folder call scss, that we haven't created yet.
+So, change this [ "test": "echo \"Error: no test specified\" && exit 1"] to ["sass": "node-sass -w scss/ -o dist/css/ --recursive"] .... where -w is a watch flag & we have to constantly watch a folder call scss, that we haven't created yet.
 Then we want to output to "-o dist" & dist is where our project will live.
 5. then create scss folder with main.scss file in it.
 6. then create dist folder
 7. now, to run sass [npm run sass]

-$$ if you dont want to go through this hassle then download Koala[It is a graphical interface] and it will do all this work that we did in terminal
+b) if you dont want to go through this hassle then download Koala[It is a graphical interface] and it will do all this work that we did in terminal
 (prefer terminal)

-$$ There also another way, just download an extension in vscode by the name "live sass compiler" ... it will compile sass for you
+c) There also another way, just download an extension in vscode by the name "live sass compiler" ... it will compile sass for you

-$$ Before using this sass project in terminal "npm run sass" and select the perticular folder & parent folder(like WebDev-Absorbing it)
+d) Before using this sass project in terminal "npm run sass" and select the perticular folder & parent folder(like WebDev-Absorbing it)

-$$ Using underscore in the file naming tells the compiler that we don't want this file to get compiles and we dont want variable.css in our css folder
+e) Using underscore in the file naming tells the compiler that we don't want this file to get compiles and we dont want variable.css in our css folder
-& While importing the file just write "@import 'variables';" on top of the main.scss file ... see that we haven't included the _ or .scss extension.
+& While importing the file just write "@import 'variables';" on top of the main.scss file ... see that we haven't included the \_ or .scss extension.

-$$ after creating every new file in scss , re-run sass from the terminal
+f) after creating every new file in scss , re-run sass from the terminal

-$$ .section {
+g) .section {

 &-a { //&- represents whatever is the parent selector.
 Here it is section-a }
 }
 ANOTHER EXAMPLE
 a {
 color: #333;

 &:hover {
 color: coral;
 }
 }

-$$ Difference between a function and a Mixin is that a function actually returns something and we have to use the return keyword.
+h) Difference between a function and a Mixin is that a function actually returns something and we have to use the return keyword.
 A Mixin is just a set of styles that you want to include.